Linear Thinking, Nonlinear Costs

 The following article originally appeared on “Dan Shapiro’s blog” and is being reposted here with the author’s permission.
 Com…

-This is the third article in a series on agentic engineering and AI-driven development.
-Read part one here, part two here, part three here, and look f…
+This is the fourth article in a series on agentic engineering and AI-driven development.
+Read part one here, part two here, part three here, and look …

 I can’t claim to be a professional software developer—not by a long shot.
 I occasionally write some Python code to analyze spreadsheets, and I occasio…